 Royal Leamington Spa

 Leamington Spa, an elegant Regency town and home to many students, is 8 miles (13 kilometres) from campus.
-It offers a sophisticated charm rarely seen in other UK towns, with a wide choice of fine restuarants, cafes and shops.
-Riverside public gardens bloom in the centre of town opposite the historic Pump Room, where Queen Victoria drank the natural spring waters with their health-giving minerals in the 19th century.
+It offers a sophisticated charm rarely seen in other UK towns, with a wide choice of fine restaurants, cafes and shops.
+There is also a vibrant range of pubs, clubs and entertainment venues and a wide variety of events and festivals showcasing local food, drink and music throughout the year.
+Riverside public gardens bloom in the centre of town opposite the historic Pump Rooms, where Queen Victoria drank the natural spring waters with their health-giving minerals in the 19th century.

 Stratford, famous the world over as the birthplace of Shakespeare, lies only 15 miles (24 kilometres) from campus.
 Here you can walk the streets where Shakespeare spent his childhood.
 Stratford also offers you the chance to take a trip by canal barge or rowing boat on the River Avon, which flows through the centre of the town.
 Evenings may be spent sampling traditional British hospitality on one of Stratford's many pubs and restuarants, or settling down to watch a play at one of the three Royal Shakespeare Company's theatres.

 - Stratford-upon-Avon Tourist InformationLink opens in a new window